Decision Making under Uncertainty: An Experimental Study in Market Settings: Results

+Individual-level data exhibit heterogeneous choice patterns.
+Figure~\ref{fig:uci_sample_allocation} presents the relationship between $\log{(p_2 / p_1)}$ and $x_2/(x_1+x_2)$ for five selected subjects.
+As in prior studies \citep[e.g.,][]{ahn2014,choi2007}, there are subjects who responded to price changes smoothly (panels~A and~B), partially or fully ``hedged'' uncertainty by choosing bundles on or close to the 45-degree line (panels~C and~D), and chose bundles all over the space (panel~E).

-\paragraph{Revealed-preference tests.} Did the subjects in our experiment make choices that are consistent with basic economic models of utility maximization, including the standard subjective expected utility (SEU) theory?
-In order to answer this question, we implement nonparametric, revealed-preference tests on each individual subject's choice data.
-These tests include: GARP, probabilistic sophistication \citep[hereafter PS;][]{machina1992}, SEU \citep[based on and extended from][]{echenique2015savage}, and MEU \citep[based on][]{chambers2016}.\footnote{We can test whether a given dataset is consistent with SEU or MEU by solving the linear programming problem implied by the axiom characterizing the model.
-We say that a dataset passes the test if there is a solution to the problem.
-The construction of such linear programming problems closely follows the argument in the proofs of Theorems that appeared in \cite{echenique2015savage} and \cite{chambers2016}.
-The key step is to assemble a system of log-linearized Afriat inequalities.}
+We proceed to ask the question: Did the subjects in our experiment make choices that are consistent with basic economic models of utility maximization, including the standard subjective expected utility (SEU) theory?

+\paragraph{Revealed-preference tests.} We implement nonparametric, revealed-preference tests on each individual subject's choice data.
+These tests include: GARP, probabilistic sophistication \citep[hereafter PS;][]{machina1992}, SEU \citep[based on and extended from][]{echenique2015savage}, and MEU \citep[based on and extended from][]{chambers2016}.
+As discussed in Section~\ref{section:theoretical_background}, we can test whether a given dataset is consistent with SEU or MEU by solving the linear program implied by the axiom that characterizes the model.
+We say that a dataset {\em passes the test} if there is a solution to the problem.

 Recall that, depending on how we partition the state space, we have two types of decision problems.
 For GARP and PS, we first test each type of problem separately and then combine the results.
 We say that a subject's data satisfies GARP if it passes the GARP test for both types.
-Similarly, we say that a subject's data is not inconsistent with PS if it is not inconsistent with PS in the sense of \citeapos{epstein2000probabilities} condition for both types, and satisfies event monotonicity.
-For SEU and MEU, we implement the test directly on the data combining two types of problems.
-It is not obvious that this can be done.
-That the two types of problems can be combined, effectively testing the three-state design using bets on two events at a time, is one contribution of our paper: see online appendices~\ref{appendix:theoretical_background} and~\ref{appendix:implementation} for details.
+Similarly, we say that a subject's data is not inconsistent with PS if it is not inconsistent with PS in the sense of \citeapos{epstein2000probabilities} condition for both types, and also satisfies event monotonicity.
+For SEU and MEU, we implement the test directly on the data combining the two types of problems.
+It is, at first glance, not obvious that this can be done.
+That the two types of problems can be combined, effectively testing the three-state design using bets on two events at a time, is one of the methodological contribution of our paper: see Online Appendix~\ref{appendix:implementation} for details.

 Table~\ref{table:uci_pass_rates} presents the {\em pass rate} of each test.
 That is, the fraction of subjects (out of~127) who passed each test.
 We find that a majority of subjects satisfy GARP, meaning that their choices are consistent with the maximization of {\em some} utility function.
 On the contrary, subjects clearly did not make choices that are consistent with SEU.
 The SEU pass rates are below~0.1, and not a single agent passed the SEU test in the market-stock task.\footnote{Along similar lines, \cite{echenique2018approximate} find that only five out of more than 3,000 participants in three online surveys \citep{carvalho2016poverty, carvalho2019complexity, choi2014who} make choices that are consistent with {\em objective} expected utility theory.}